mincong-h/mincong-h.github.io/_posts/2018-07-06-java-server-on-raspberry-pi.md

 <a href="{{ site.url }}/2018/07/03/create-systemd-unit-file-for-java/">
 how to create a system unit file for Java</a>.

+## Shutdown

+You can shutdown your Respberry PI via SSH command.
+Once connected, use command `sudo shutdown`, the shutdown will be scheduled in 60 seconds.
+You can use `shutdown -c` to cancel it.

+{% highlight shell %}
+sudo shutdown
+{% endhighlight %}

+Note that `sudo` is required.
+A system shutdown needs **root**/`sudo` or other special permissions (usually handled by polkit and/or systemd).
+In its default configuration, systemd allows for a root-less shutdown if the user is local (so no SSH) and there's currently no other user loggin in.

+> Failed to set wall message, ignoring: Interactive authentication required.
+>
+> Failed to call ScheduleShutdown in logind, proceeding with immediate
+> shutdown: Interactive authentication required.

+Systemd is complaining because it tries to get authentication but it can't because you're logged in via SSH. `sudo shutdown` will do the trick.

 ## Conclusion

 In this post, we discussed the Raspbian OS, SSH enabling, data